Picatout/metal_detector/readme.md

   When a tone is triggered the detector must be swept back and forth over the spot to confirm detection.
 When the coil stand still over the object the oscillator stabilize at a new frequency and the alarm stop.

+  This simple scheme allow for oscillator frequency drift which are too slow to trigger an alarm.

 some math
 ---------